Claus1/unigui/README.md

 #It is possible to use short form, that is equal:
 Gui('Name', some_value, changed_handler)
 ```
+calling the method
+def accept(self, value)
+causes  a call changed handler if it defined, otherwise just save value to self.value

 #### It is possible immediately to change any Gui object paramaters and even its type, i.e. a gui element can mutate to any other type. ####
 Mutation is usefull when we want to keep actual reference from the others elements but change it to a new required type.
 After mutation the handler has to return containing Block or UpdateScreen for automatic recalculating the block or the screen geometry.